 STEMteachersNYC is a teacher-led not for profit organization dedicated to supporting educators of various STEM fields through professional learning opportunities.
-Our network of STEM teachers (850+) continues to grow as we further our engagement with school communities and partners across the country.
-Scroll down to get a better understanding of our impact and vision for transformative STEM education in NYC and beyond:
+Our network of STEM teachers (950+) continues to grow as we further our engagement with school communities and partners across the country.

 Our Approach: Teacher-Led Professional Learning